Safety Programs and Services

 Sexual Misconduct and Harassment

 Students who believe they have been subjected to a sexual offense or harassment may contact the Sexual Assault Response Coordinator or VAT.
 A trained counselor (SARC) or peer (VAT) will serve as a supporter for the student as well as provide pertinent information about the student’s options in handling the situation.
-Contact SARC by calling 227-8108 or VAT by calling 236-0526.
+Contact SARC by calling 227-8101 or the on-call hotline at 719-602-0960.

 Sex Offender Registry and Access to Related Information